bitkill/hl-homeassistant/README.md

 enable-reflector=yes
 ```

-This integration is still a WIP feature.
+This integration is still a WIP feature, the current workaround is to share the dbus socket (**dangerous**).